 The copper IUD is 99% effective and changes little about the way your natural hormonal cycle works.
 (This could be a benefit if it is your preference or recommended by your doctor).
 The doctor can remove the copper IUD at any time, and you should be able to get pregnant again right away.

 The IUD is plastic and goes inside your uterus.
 It thickens the mucus in your cervix to keep sperm away from your eggs.
-And it thins the lining of your uterus (endometrium) so an egg can’t implant and changes your ovulation pattern.
+And it thins the lining of your uterus (endometrium) so a fertilized egg can’t implant and changes your ovulation pattern.

 Women of all ages can use this IUD.
 It has similar benefits to the copper IUD.
 You can use it while you breastfeed.
 In fact, the doctor can insert an IUD immediately after delivery.